 That being said, this Spanish city offers so much more than its renowned palace and fortress complex.

-To help you plan an incredible Granada trip, here are 14 experiences to have beyond visiting the Alhambra.
+To help you with planning a trip to Spain and having an incredible Granada trip, here are 14 experiences to have beyond visiting the Alhambra.

 Psst!
 Don’t forget to pin this post for later: